-Well, the countdown is on, summer holidays are rapidly approaching.
+Well, the countdown is on, the Summer Break is rapidly approaching.
 If you’re anything like me, I love to have a list of things up my sleeve for those days when the dreaded “I’m bored” words ring in my ears.
-I try and balance out some at home days with some adventures out of the house .
+I try and balance out some at home days with some summer fun adventures out of the house .

 Now, some of these we haven’t tried before and some are my family’s favorites.
 I’ve limited my list to within Dallas but focusing on Plano, Frisco, Little Elm area.